poanetwork/poamania-contracts/README.md

 4. `nextRound()`

 ### Owner
 The owner can only change the game parameters.
-This role will be abolished after an audit and some testing time.
 1. `setRoundDuration(uint256 _roundDuration)`
 2. `setFee(uint256 _fee)`
 3. `setFeeReceiver(address _feeReceiver)`